petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 The two most important tactics to achieving CR are:

-1. Keep all files in version control.
+1. Keep all files in version control, in a single repository.
 1. Automate dependency management.
 2. Generate all artifacts with a single pipeline.
 The opposite of this would be having one pipeline to run the simulation,